Postgraduate degree programme Electronic and Computer Engineering Masters/MSc:

-Monday 3 July is the close date for international students who require a visa to study in the United Kingdom.
+Monday 3 July 2017 is the application deadline for international students who require a visa to study in the United Kingdom.
 Applications received after this date will not be considered.
 Applications will reopen for 2018 entry on 15 September 2017.

 Making your application

 When clicking on the Apply Now button you will be directed to an application specifically designed for the programme you wish to apply for where you will create an account with the University application system and submit your application and supporting documents online.
 Further information regarding how to apply online can be found on the How to apply pages